Small business marketing guide: ideas and strategies

 - Adjust tactics based on real data rather than guesswork

-- Scale successful campaigns to accelerate business growth
+- Expand successful campaigns to speed up business growth

-Apply these same principles across all areas of your business management for consistent, sustainable growth.
+Apply these same principles across all areas of your business management for consistent, lasting growth.

 10 small business marketing ideas

 Wondering how to get started?
-Check out these marketing ideas for small businesses to get the ball rolling.
+Check out these marketing ideas for small businesses.

 1. Create a referral program